pipecraft2/user_guide/doc/installation.rst

 --------------------

 To avaoid any potential software conflicts from PipeCraft2 **v0.1.1 to v0.1.4**, all Docker images of older PipeCraft2 version should be removed.
-*Starting from v0.1.5 --> if docker container is updated, it will get a new tag for new PipeCraft2 version*
+*Starting from v1.0.0 --> if docker container is updated, it will get a new tag for new PipeCraft2 version*

 See :ref:`removing docker images <removedockerimages>` section.

 .. note::

  | Currently available versions :ref:`HERE <releases>`

+Trying to enable auto-updates soon!

 ____________________________________________________